ofperez-TheOwl/alx-system_engineering-devops/0x00-shell_basics/README.md

+Shell basics.
-Here is the dedicated folder for the tasks of this project.
+This folder is dedicated to the project Shell bassics.
+Each file in this folder is a script to accomplish a basic action in linux command line.